Hairol Mokhtar

-Mohammad Hairol bin Mokhtar (born 24 October 1984 in Kuching, Sarawak) is a Malaysian footballer who plays as a centre-back for Kuching City.
+Mohammad Hairol bin Mokhtar (born 24 October 1984 in Kuching), is a Malaysian former footballer who last played as a centre-back for Kuching City.

 Career

 Sarawak

 Hairol started out playing for hometown club Dewan Bandaraya Kuching Utara (DBKU) in Kuching Premier League (Liga Perdana Kuching) since 2006.
 In 2008, he helped Samarahan district to win Sarawak Cup (Piala Sarawak).
 He signed his first professional contract with Sarawak in 2010 and managed to get into Sarawak's first team by 2011.
 Hairol replaced Zamri Morshidi as Sarawak captain for the 2012 season.
 In 2013, he won the Liga Premier with Sarawak getting them promoted.

 In September 2016 Hairol was suspended for 6 months and fined RM 2,000 by the Football Association of Malaysia for attacking a referee during a match against Kedah in the Malaysian Cup.

-National Team
+National team

 In September 2013, Hairol received his first national called up for international 'A' match against China.
 He made his international debut in the 88th minute of the match replacing Amri Yahyah.